pranavkalal/microburbs-dashboard/README.md

 # Microburbs Property Explorer

 This dashboard surfaces investor-friendly insights from the Microburbs Sandbox, letting you explore listing volumes and price signals for Australian suburbs.
 It normalizes the upstream schema into a consistent array so the UI can render defensively even when fields differ between responses.
+The first end-to-end iteration was designed and built in roughly one hour.

 ## Run Locally
 ```bash